 In addition to rigorous academic and clinical training, professional entry also requires a credential from the Art Therapy Credentials Board (ATCB).
 The ATCB administers the national art therapy proficiency examination and sets the parameters of ethical practice of art therapy with the ATCB Code of Professional Practice.
 Following completion of the master’s degree, graduates of approved programs must complete 1000 hours of direct client contact, with 100 hours of direct supervision, to be eligible to apply to ATCB for the ATR (Art Therapist, Registered) credential.
 Those who subsequently pass the ATCB proficiency examination become Board Certified and hold the ATR-BC credential.

 The ATCB’s mission is “to protect the public by promoting the competent and ethical practice of art therapy through the credentialing of art therapy professionals.”
 The ATCB is an independent organization from the American Art Therapy Association and the Educational Programs Approval Board.

 How do I find a qualified art therapist?

 Credentialed art therapists who meet the high level of education and experience required for the profession can be located through Find-a-Therapist or the American Art Therapy Association’s Art Therapist Locator.
-Credentials and education of a practitioner’s can be verified through the Art Therapy Credentials Board.
+Credentials of a practitioner can be verified through the Art Therapy Credentials Board.